ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/kubernetes/kubernetes-services/installing-ams-on-google-gke.md

 # Installing Ant Media Server on Google Kubernetes Engine (GKE)

-In this post, I will guide you through the straightforward process of installing Ant Media Server on Google Kubernetes Engine (GKE).
+In this post, we will guide you through the straightforward process of installing Ant Media Server on Google Kubernetes Engine (GKE).
 We'll explore the deployment method using Helm for seamless setup.

 :::info
 Before diving in, you need to have the [Google Cloud CLI ](https://cloud.google.com/sdk/docs/install), [Kubernetes command line tool](https://kubernetes.io/docs/tasks/tools/) and [Helm](https://helm.sh/docs/helm/helm_install/) installed on your computer.